Have you noticed your bearded dragon having skin that appears darker or duller than its usual vibrant skin?

 Juveniles shed fairly regularly, so you may want to preemptively mist them with this aid to keep their skin soft and pliable as much as possible.

-This will help with the bearded dragon shedding process each and every time.
+This will help with the bearded dragon shedding process each time.

 Use Cocoa Butter Or Aloe Vera On Your Bearded Dragon